 Lighting should be done delicately, similar to the way you might toast a marshmallow—with minimal direct contact.
 Too much direct contact of flame to tobacco and your cigar might end up tasting like pure char.
 It’s always better to light in low-wind conditions.
 On top of the obvious reasons, the breeze might also cause you to compensate by using too much flame just to get a burn going.
 Again, this will result in an unpleasantly charry aftertaste.
 (Watch: How To Light a Cigar.)

 The risk is even greater with powerful torch lighters, which burn at a much higher temperature than soft, natural flames.
-While we certainly appreciate the wind resistance and surgical control of a torch flame, you’re goal is lighting a cigar, not welding pipes.
+While we certainly appreciate the wind resistance and surgical control of a torch flame, your goal is lighting a cigar, not welding pipes.